matomo-org/developer-documentation/docs/2.x/widgets.md

 ---
 # Widgets

-Widgets can be added to your dashboards or exported via a URL to embed it on any page.
+All widgets can be added to your dashboards or exported via a URL to embed it on any page.
 Most widgets in Piwik represent a report but a widget can display anything, for example a RSS feed of your corporate news.
+You can also use widgets to add new content to an existing page in the reporting menu or to add a new menu item to the reporting menu.

 ## Creating a widget